matthias-reis/carda-gatsby/content/articles/2021/09/pilgrimage-of-the-soul-1.md

 I already told you about the opener "Riptide".
 It opens the door to the fantastic world of Mono.
 It starts with a hypnotic intro followed by a strong wall of hard drums, playful guitars and synthesizers.

 There is no time for a rest after the first track.
 "Imperfect Things" continues the search for light in a multi-layered way.
 Now it's time for the electronic elements I just told you about.
 They are like the golden glue in the porcelain that brings the work of art back to life – the beauty lies in imperfection.
-The only thing imperfect here are my amateurish words with which I try to describe this perfect song.
+But, to be honest: The only thing that is really imperfect here is my amateurish try to describe this perfect song.

 ## A journey through time